butterflyology/ReproduceR/_episodes/04-automation.md

 In this lesson, we are going to functionalize a knitr document that is more complex than what we have seen so far but not quite as complex as a "real" research document could look like.
 For this project, we will use of the following folders in our working directory:

-IMAGE
+IMAGE - Replace with ProjectTemplate
 - `data-raw`: the original data, you shouldn't edit or otherwise alter any of the files in this folder.
 In this directory, there is one file for each country.
 The data is already "clean" (all files have the same columns, in the same order, the data use the same unit).
 - `data-output`: intermediate datasets that will be generated by the analysis.
-We write them to CSV files so we could share them with collaborators.
-If it took a long time to generate this data files, we may want to also use them for our analysis, but for this example, they are relatively small and can be recreated every time.
+We write them to `.csv` (comma eperated values) files so we could share them with collaborators.
+If it took a long time to generate these data files, we may want to also use them for our analysis, but for this example, they are relatively small and can be recreated every time.
 - `fig`: the folder where we can store the figures used in the manuscript.
-In our example, the figures are generated directly during the rendering of the Rmardown file for the manuscript, but having the figures as standalone files may facilitate getting feedback from your collaborators, or save time if you just work on tweaking its appearance without having to recompile the full manuscript.
+In our example, the figures are generated directly during the rendering of the `Rmardown` file for the manuscript, but having the figures as standalone files may facilitate getting feedback from your collaborators, or save time if you just work on tweaking its appearance without having to recompile the full manuscript.
-- `R`: our R code (the functions that will generate the intermediate datasets, the analyses, and the figures), it's often easier to keep the prose separated from the code.
+- `R`: our `R` code (the functions that will generate the intermediate datasets, the analyses, and the figures), it's often easier to keep the prose separated from the code.
 If you have a lot of code (and/or if the manuscript is long), it's easier to navigate.
 - `tests`: the code to test that our functions are behaving properly and that all our data is included in the analysis.

 WILL WANT TO REDO THE ABOVE WITH `ProjectTemplate` and integrate those changes into organization.